 Misty mountains, where giants sleep"

-embrace Judeo-Christian values and poison the mighty Northland with such alien propaganda.
-The guitar riffs carry more of
+would embrace Judeo-Christian values and poison the mighty Northland with such alien propaganda.
+The guitar riffs carry more

 more sinister and strained.
 This song tells the tale of a winter sacrifice, to summon the return of the life-giving sun.

-feeling.
+bleak feeling.
 The guitar harmonies are very interesting, though the song quickly transforms into something quite different.
-It

-seems to have more distortion than the first two and a heavier groove riff, before transitioning to a majestic bridge.
-This
+It seems to have more distortion than the first two and a heavier groove riff, before transitioning to a majestic bridge.

-is all too brief, as the song returns to the groove riff which is almost too distorted to even listen to.
-This song is quite
+This is all too brief, as the song returns to the groove riff which is almost too distorted to even listen to.
+This song is

 at certain points and the chorus is very pleasant.
 Basically, the riffs during the verses just don't seem to fit well into